 To my ears, the track’s presentation was much more 3-dimensional and immersive sounding.
 Suddenly, the sax loop had texture and detail and a lot more space to breathe.
 It was far easier to figure out exactly where that sax was positioned also which was slightly to the upper part of the rear of the stage.

-There were two pairings that leapt out to me during our testing in terms of how I felt they best represented the Tri-Silver’s strengths and weaknesses.
+There were two pairings that leaped out to me during our testing in terms of how I felt they best represented the Tri-Silver’s strengths and weaknesses.
 This was the stage monster from 64 Audio, the A18 and Noble’s latest flagship, the piezoelectric infused hybrid Khan.

 64 Audio A18

 An absolutely superb pairing and probably the best I have heard yet from the A18 in terms of imaging, detail and treble presence.
 The A18 paired very well with the Leonidas 2 in our last review so I had a feeling this would be a good one and it does not disappoint.

 The A18 is a masterful monitor for the level of detail it can convey inside a very large staging experience.
 Much like Leo 2, the Tri-Silver takes total advantage of these traits to deliver one heck of an immersive 3-dimensional presentation with the A18.
 Every drop of detail is there and delivered in a vivid and impactful manner.

 Just like Leo 2 though this is not a pairing if you want to fatten up the sound or ass some low-end heft and it is a touch drier also.
 I honestly do not mind one bit when I can hear detail as clearly as this.

 I was initially on the fence with this pairing because of how the Khan reacted with sources and tips once the stock cable was taken out.
 The reason for that is the stock SPC cable is quite mellow, more laid back, and in a way that suits the treble tuning of the Khan.